ghztomash/public-ip-address/README.md

-# Public IP address
+# 🔎 Public IP Address Lookup and Geolocation Information

-This package provides a library for performing public IP and geolocation lookups from various services.
+`public-ip-address` is a simple Rust library for performing public IP lookups from various services.

+It provides a unified interface to fetch public IP address and geolocation information from multiple providers.

+The library also includes caching functionality to improve performance for repeated lookups and minimaze rate-limiting.

 ## Usage